Michigan online casinos, sportsbooks, and poker went live Jan. 2021.

 Below are some of the most significant dates in Michigan’s legal gambling timeline:

-- 1972: Michigan passes Act 382.
-It allows nonprofit organizations to raise funds through licensed bingo games, millionaire parties, raffles and the sale of charity game tickets.
+- 1972: Voters approve a constitutional amendment that becomes law, authorizing a state lottery.
+The Michigan legislature passed Public Act 382 allowing nonprofit organizations to raise funds through licensed bingo games, millionaire parties, raffles, and the sale of charity game tickets.

 - Feb.
-22, 1973: Hermus Millsaps, of Taylor, wins the Michigan Lottery’s first $1 million.
+1973: Hermus Millsaps, from Taylor, Michigan wins the Michigan Lottery’s first $1 million prize.

 - November 1996: Michigan voters approve Proposal E, which authorizes the construction of three licensed casinos in Detroit.

-- July 29, 1999: The MGM Grand Detroit opens.
+- 1999: The MGM Grand Detroit and MotorCity Casino Hotel opened.

-- 2020: The first retail sportsbooks, online and mobile sportsbooks, online casinos and online poker sites will launch.
+- 2021: Michigan launched online and mobile sportsbooks, online casinos, and online poker sites.

 How does Michigan define gambling?

-The Michigan Gaming Control and Revenue Act defines a “gambling game” as “any game played with cards, dice, equipment or a machine, including any mechanical, electromechanical or electronic device which shall include computers and cashless wagering systems, for money, credit, or any representative of value, including, but not limited to, faro, monte, roulette, keno, bingo, fan tan, twenty one, blackjack, seven and a half, klondike, craps, poker, chuck a luck, Chinese chuck a luck (dai shu), wheel of fortune, chemin de fer, baccarat, pai gow, beat the banker, panguingue, slot machine, any banking or percentage game, or any other game or device approved by the board, but does not include games played with cards in private homes or residences in which no person makes money for operating the game, except as a player.”
+The Michigan Gaming Control and Revenue Act defines a ‘gambling game’ as “any game played with cards, dice, equipment or a machine, including any mechanical, electromechanical or electronic device which shall include computers and cashless wagering systems, for money, credit, or any representative of value, including, but not limited to, faro, monte, roulette, keno, bingo, fan tan, twenty-one, blackjack, seven and a half, klondike, craps, poker, chuck a luck, Chinese chuck a luck (dai shu), wheel of fortune, chemin de fer, baccarat, pai gow, beat the banker, panguingue, slot machine, any banking or percentage game, or any other game or device approved by the board, but does not include games played with cards in private homes or residences in which no person makes money for operating the game, except as a player.”

-It also defines a “gambling operation” as the conduct of authorized gambling games in a casino.
+It also defines a ‘gambling operation’ as the conduct of authorized gambling games in a casino.

-Finally, the Michigan Gaming Control and Revenue Act defines “gaming” as “to deal, operate, carry on, conduct, maintain or expose or offer for play any gambling game or gambling operation.”
+Finally, the Michigan Gaming Control and Revenue Act defines ‘gaming’ as “to deal, operate, carry on, conduct, maintain or expose or offer for play any gambling game or gambling operation.”